Intercultural & Anti-Racism Festival

-For over a decade now this important educational event offers primary, post-primary schools, colleges, community groups, and the general public, a programme of international films, workshops, and outreach screenings, exploring the themes and issues involved.
+Nerve Centre’s annual Intercultural & Anti Racism Festival offers primary, post-primary schools, colleges, universities, community groups, and the general public, a programme of international films, documentaries, presentations, workshops, and outreach screenings, exploring the themes and issues involved.